 - Double-click “C on [Your Local Workstation]”

 You should now be able to see all of your files on your local workstation!
-Keep in mind there is a file size limitation of 2 GB when transferring files through this method.
+Keep in mind there is a file size limitation of 2 GB when you transfer files over RDP.
 Additionally, transfer speeds may be a little slower.

 Our Sales and Support teams are available 24 hours by phone or e-mail to assist.